Assessing the Distribution of DER Impacts to Different Customers

 Summary Framework.
 A useful 20-page companion document to the Guide, this summary also provides an overview of key steps.
 Download the Framework Summary

-In 2025 E4TheFuture is working with the Midwest Energy Efficiency Alliance (MEEA) and Synapse Energy Economics to conduct distributional analyses in Illinois, due to be completed in July 2025.
+In 2025, E4TheFuture worked with the Midwest Energy Efficiency Alliance (MEEA) and Synapse Energy Economics to conduct distributional analyses in Illinois, specifically looking at Commonwealth Edison’s Energy Efficiency and Ameren Illinois’ Beneficial Electrification Programs.
+The report was published in July 2025.